Frequently Asked Questions

 What are the national awards?

-Because the International Astronomy and Astrophysics Competition is an international competition with participation from various countries, we honour the best participants from each participating nation with a special national award certificate.
+Since the International Astronomy and Astrophysics Competition is a global competition with participants from various countries, we honour the best students from each participating nation with a special national award certificate

 How can I receive my results and certificates?